-Featuring : The Filter Shop at BEG and CIL-LEX
+Featuring : The Filter Shop and CCI-LEX

 After ensuring that candidates can complete the required tasks and have the desired attitudes, employers hire multiple people from similar ethnic background and language groups, often keeping them together in teams with one or two more English proficient employees serving as volunteer translators.